 |Raul was missing through injury as Spain lost out controversially on penalties, having seen two good goals ruled out in normal time, one after Joaquin's ball to Fernando Morientes had been wrongly adjudged to have gone out of play.|

 La Roja's failure to produce in major tournaments between their Euro 1984 final appearance and the first-round flop in Portugal two decades later became almost a tradition.
-Defeat to South Korea in 2002 hurt more than most because of the incredible injustice involved as Jose Antonio Camacho's side lost out on penalties to the co-host in the quarterfinals, despite scoring what looked like two perfectly good goals in normal time.
+But defeat to South Korea in 2002 hurt more than most because of the incredible injustice involved as Jose Antonio Camacho's side lost out on penalties to the co-hosts in the quarter-finals, despite scoring what looked like two perfectly good goals in normal time.

 Ivan Helguera had to be separated from Egyptian referee Gamal Ghandour and later lamented: "We didn't win only because they didn't let us win."

-In 2004, Aragones initiated a new process with Spain and after losing to finalist France in the next World Cup, La Roja did win in Austria and Switzerland.
+But in 2004, Aragones initiated a new process with Spain and after losing to finalists France in the next World Cup, La Roja did win in Austria and Switzerland.

 Aragones was back in Schruns this week to take a look at the small village where the legend began and told Marca in an interview how he had changed the philosophy of the Spanish side.

-The veteran coach claimed he had decided in 2006 that Spain should take advantage of its technical superiority and sacrificed the side's more workmanlike footballers in favor of gifted ball players.
+The veteran coach claimed he had decided in 2006 that Spain should take advantage of their technical superiority and sacrificed the side's more workmanlike footballers in favour of gifted ball players.
 He also eliminated the egos.

 Although often considered Spain's finest footballer in history, Raul is associated with the dark days for La Roja.
-Without him, the team has gone on to claim the European Championship and the World Cup, too.
+Without him, they have gone on to claim the European Championship and the World Cup, too.

-Now, four years after turning up in Austria for Euro 2008 with a point to prove, Spain is back, and it will hope omens prove true this summer.
+Now, four years after turning up in Austria for Euro 2008 with a point to prove, Spain are back, and they will hope omens prove true this summer.
 Just not the ones from 2002.